-St. Joseph River Dam just south of
+St. Joseph River

 The flashboards are usually put in place in April and removed in October or November.
-In order to insert or remove the flashboards, the river level on the St. Joseph River upstream of the dam must be temporarily lowered so the work can be done safely.
+In order to insert or remove the flashboards, the river level on the St. Joseph River upstream of the dam must be temporarily lowered so that work can be done safely.
 The water level is lowered by opening gates at the St. Joseph River Dam and allowing water to fall to a lower level upstream of the dam.
-After the boards are installed the gates are closed and river levels return to normal.
+After the boards are installed, the gates are closed and river levels return to normal.
 It typically takes one to two days to adjust river levels.

 200 East Berry Street ,Room 130